 Enter Bird's Name in Search Box:

-Frigatebirds are not known to land on water instead, they catch their food off the water surface or dive into the water.
+The frigatebirds are not known to land on water, instead they catch their food off the water surface or dive into the water.
 These tropical bird species are seen in the warmer waters of the various oceans around the world.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.

 Avibase - the world bird database This site provides the user with a complete list of bird species, broken down per country, or in the example of the US or Canada, per state and province.
 Here, bird species names are available in other languages, a great asset to be used as a translation of foreign bird names.